At least 18 billionaires got federal stimulus checks, report says

 These rich taxpayers received stimulus checks after tapping complex tax deductions to reduce their net incomes to less than zero, qualifying them for the checks, the report noted.
 Under the law, the full payments of $1,200 per single taxpayer and $2,400 for married couples were only available to single people earning less than $75,000 or couples with incomes below $150,000.

 Included among the billionaires who received stimulus checks are philanthropist George Soros, worth $7.5 billion, according to the Bloomberg Billionaires Index, and financier Ira Rennert, worth $3.7 billion, the report noted.
-Soros' representative said he returned the check, while Rennert didn't respond to questions, ProPublica said.
+Rennert didn't respond to questions, ProPublica said.

+A representative for Soros said he received a check from the U.S. government as part of the CARES Act.
+"He did not request the funds or take any other action to obtain them.
+He promptly returned the check," the representative said in an email to CBS MoneyWatch.

 To be sure, the bulk of stimulus payments were directed to households that legitimately qualified for the checks, but the fact that billionaires received the aid underscores how differently the U.S. tax system works for the ultra-rich.
 The 270 wealthy people who got the checks most certainly didn't request the payments — the IRS automatically directed the aid to anyone it determined qualified by income.